hai-vr/documentation/docs/products/xyvr/privacy.md

 Requests to the Resonite API are done using the url `https://api.resonite.com/`

-When you use connect to your Resonite account using the XYVR application, it will do the following:
+When you connect to your Resonite account using the XYVR application, it will do the following:
 - Create a [Resonite UID](https://wiki.resonite.com/API#GET_/users/{userId}:~:text=based%20on%20information%20about%20the%20hardware%20this%20request%20was%20sent%20from) and store it in `%APPDATA%/XYVR/resonite.uid` if it does not exist already.
 - Send an HTTPS request to log in to your Resonite account (https://wiki.resonite.com/API#Creating_a_token) using your username and password with this UID.
 - Upon successful login: